 Ana Luisa Rubio-Jimenez

-alr50@cam.ac.uk | I am an Educational Psychologist who graduated from the National Autonomous University of Mexico (UNAM).
-I am currently a PhD candidate in Education at the University of Cambridge.
-Throughout my career I have participated in research projects on educational dialogue and inclusion.
-In my PhD project I explore how the self-determination of Mexican young adults with intellectual disability can be enhanced through a dialogic pedagogy.
-I have shared my findings in international conferences and journal papers.
-I have worked with teachers and students with special educational needs and disabilities in Mexico and England.
-I have also collaborated with ‘Cambridge Student Community Action’ and ‘The Brilliant Club’ in the UK and ‘Capys-Contruyendo Puentes’ in Mexico. http://see more
+alr50@cam.ac.uk | Ana is an Educational Psychologist who graduated from the National Autonomous University of Mexico (UNAM) and completed her PhD in Education at Cambridge.
+Her PhD research focused on how the self-determination of Mexican young adults with intellectual disabilities can be enhanced through a dialogic pedagogy.
+Ana has presented her findings at international conferences and published in academic journals.
+She has worked with teachers and students with special educational needs and disabilities in both Mexico and England, and has collaborated with organizations such as ‘Cambridge Student Community Action’ and ‘The Brilliant Club’ in the UK, and ‘Capys-Contruyendo Puentes’ in Mexico.

 Julia Hayes

-jh2061@cam.ac.uk | I am an Educational Psychologist, trainer and international consultant in inclusive education who gained ESRC funding to research the education of children with disabilities in Colombia.
-Now in my final year of my PhD, my research has explored how an innovative Colombian model of education, called Escuela Nueva, addresses the education of children with disabilities in rural contexts.
-Questioning the application of Northern models of inclusive education in countries of the Global South without reference to differences in context, culture or local priorities, it has been fascinating to better understand how this homegrown model, which appears inclusive by design, addresses the complexity of educating children with disabilities in rural contexts.
-Additionally, I illustrate conferences, live, and illustrated the Global Disability Summit in 2018 and the UNESCO conference on inclusive education in Cali, Colombia (2019). http://see more
+jh2061@cam.ac.uk | Julia is an Educational Psychologist, trainer, and international consultant in inclusive education, who completed her PhD at the Faculty of Education.
+Her research, funded by the ESRC, explored how the innovative Colombian model of education, Escuela Nueva, addresses the education of children with disabilities in rural contexts.
+Her work critically examined the relevance of applying Northern models of inclusive education to the Global South without considering contextual, cultural, or local differences.
+Julia’s research provided valuable insights into how this homegrown model navigates the complexities of educating children with disabilities in rural areas.
+In addition to her academic work, Julia has illustrated live at various international conferences, including the Global Disability Summit (2018) and the UNESCO Conference on Inclusive Education in Cali, Colombia (2019).

 Paula Teixeira Castro